How to Import Your Flying Blue Data

 Download your Flying Blue activity statement PDF, upload it to SkyStatus, and follow the guided wizard to review and import your flights, miles, and XP data.

 Due to variations in PDF formats, a 100% accurate import is not always possible.
 Always review your transactions after importing and manually adjust or delete any incorrect entries.
-Duplicate transactions may occasionally occur despite our detection system.
+The review reconciles your statement so transactions are not double-counted, but always check after an import.

 Step-by-Step Instructions